-Assessment objectives (AOs)
+Assessment objectives

-The assessment for this qualification is mapped against AOs.
+The assessment of the alternative academic qualifications are mapped against assessment objectives (AOs).
 These AOs provide a consistent framework for learners and are applied synoptically, allowing learners to show their knowledge and understanding from across the full breadth and depth of the qualification.

-The AOs that will be assessed against the content in this qualification are:
+The AOs that will be assessed against the content in our alternative academic qualifications are:

 AO1 Demonstrate knowledge and understanding of the content The emphasis here is for learners to recall elements of knowledge and demonstrate understanding of the content.

-A 02 Apply knowledge and understanding to different situations and contexts The emphasis here is for learners to apply their knowledge and understanding to real-world contexts and novel situations.
-A 03 Analyse and evaluate information related to the content The emphasis here is for learners to develop analytical and evaluative skills to make reasoned judgements and form conclusions.
+AO2 Apply knowledge and understanding to different situations and contexts The emphasis here is for learners to apply their knowledge and understanding to real-world contexts and novel situations.
+AO3 Analyse and evaluate information related to the content The emphasis here is for learners to develop analytical and evaluative skills to make reasoned judgements and form conclusions.

-Assessment objective (AO) weightings
+Assessment objective weightings

-The table below shows the approximate weightings.
+The table below shows the approximate weightings for the certificate